Importing Recipes

 4. The recipe will be imported and added to your collection.

-The Share Extension works from any app that can share a URL -- not just Safari.
+This works from any app that can share a link -- not just your browser.

 After importing